Katy Perry: 2010–2012: Teenage Dream and marriage

 After serving as a guest judge on American Idol, Perry released "California Gurls" featuring Snoop Dogg on May 7, 2010.
 The song was the lead single from her third studio album, Teenage Dream, and reached number one on the Billboard Hot 100 in June.
 She also served as a guest judge on British The X Factor later that month before releasing the album's second single, "Teenage Dream", in July.
 "Teenage Dream" reached number one on the Billboard Hot 100 in September.
 Released on August 24, 2010, Teenage Dream debuted at number one on the Billboard 200, and received mixed reviews from music critics.
 It has since sold over 12 million copies worldwide, being her highest-selling album to date.
 Teenage Dream would go on to win the 2011 Juno Award for International Album of the Year.
 In October, "Firework" was released as the album's third single.
 It became the album's third consecutive number one on the Billboard Hot 100 on December 8, 2010.

 "E.T." featuring Kanye West was released as the fourth single from Teenage Dream on February 16, 2011.
 It topped the Billboard Hot 100 for five non-consecutive weeks, making Teenage Dream the ninth album in history to produce four number one singles on the chart.
 "Last Friday Night (T.G.I.F.)" followed as the fifth single in June, and Perry became the first female artist to achieve five number-one Billboard Hot 100 songs from one album when the single topped that chart on August 17, and the second artist after Michael Jackson with his album Bad.
 For this record, she received an honorary American Music Award in November 2011 and another Guinness record.

 On September 7, she set a new record by becoming the first artist to spend 69 consecutive weeks in the top ten of the Hot 100.
-After "The One That Got Away" was released as the album's sixth single in October, Teenage Dream became the third album to spawn six top-five songs on the Billboard Hot 100 after Rhythm Nation 1814 by Janet Jackson, which is the only album in the Hot 100 singles chart history to have seven songs peak within the top five positions, and Faith by George Michael.
+Following the October release of "The One That Got Away" as its sixth single, Teenage Dream became the third album to produce six top-five songs on the Billboard Hot 100.
+It joined George Michael's Faith and Janet Jackson's Rhythm Nation 1814; the latter remains the only album to ever achieve seven top-five entries.
 The song peaked at number three in the U.S. and number two in Canada.